Ian4Genies/modular_hair_qc/docs/USD.md

 ### **What Module USD Contains:**
 - ✅ All geometry and blendshapes
-- ✅ All materials, shaders, and texture connections
+- ✅ All materials, basic shaders, and texture references
 - ✅ whitelisted texture collections
 - ✅ Internal exclusions (within-module blendshape conflicts)